Leading Acid Sulfate Soil Solutions Across NSW

 Stockpile and spoil handling procedures

-Preparation of an Acid Sulfate Soil Management Plan (ASSMP) to guide excavation, monitoring, and validation
+Preparation of an ASS Management Plan (ASSMP) for excavation, monitoring, and validation

-The SEPP (Coastal Management) 2018 and council-specific planning instruments
+SEPP (Coastal Management) 2018 and council-specific planning controls

 The NSW Acid Sulfate Soils Manual (1998)

-Environmental assessment requirements under the EP&A Act for development applications
+Environmental assessment requirements under the EP&A Act for DAs

-If your site is in a mapped risk area and involves excavation, dewatering, or filling, you’ll likely need an ASS investigation and management plan to support your DA or construction works.
+If your site falls in a mapped risk zone and involves excavation, dewatering, or filling, an investigation and management plan is usually required.